saadkhan29/lab-w07d05-axios-lab/README.md

   > Why recreate data when we don't have to?
 Think about past projects or ideas that would be easier if you could pull in data already gathered elsewhere.

-  > APIs can provide us with data that would we would otherwise not be able to create ourselves.
+  > APIs can provide us with data that we would otherwise not be able to create ourselves.

 </details>